CARE’s 2020 program strategy aims to help tackle the underlying causes of poverty and social injustice, as part of global efforts to...

 Continuing the TESFA Model

 After the original implementation was complete, TESFA scaled geographically to additional areas of South Gondar region, reaching 2,587 more girls and 1,440 "norms gatekeepers" between 2015-2017.
 The model underwent slight adaptations, including reaching in-school girls.
 The evaluation used innovative qualitative methods to measure changes in social norms, and indicated impressive shifts in social norms around married girls' mobility and household roles, decision making and communication with husbands and mothers-in-law in just 2.5 years.
-An external brief on these findings will be published soon.

 Stories from TESFA (2017)